 Nasal potential difference

-CF causes differences in skin conductance because of the alterations in salt transport.
-Nasal potential difference (NPD) is a test in which these differences in conductance can be measured by placing small electrodes in the nasal passages and measuring conductance using a device called a voltmeter.
+The alterations in bodily salt movement that occur in CF cause abnormalities in conductance — essentially, small electrical charges.
+Nasal potential difference (NPD) is a test in which these differences in conductance can be measured by placing small electrodes in the nasal passages and measuring conductance using a voltmeter.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.